jpzonneveld/GCD-Project/codebook.md

 The column names indicate what type of measurement was taken.

 For simplicity and brevity the full description for all the measurements will not be included here.
-The full description of the contents of all the columns can be found in the `features_info.txt` file in the raw data file dat can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The full description of the contents of all the columns can be found in the `features_info.txt` file in the raw data file that can be downloaded [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+Note that only the `-mean` and `-std` attributes are included in this dataset.